nginxinc/nginx-gateway-fabric/docs/proposals/client-settings.md

 The version of the `ClientSettingsPolicy` API will be `v1alpha1`.

-The `ClientSettingsPolicy` CRD _may_ be installed by the Cluster Operator via Helm or with manifests.
-It will _not_ be required, and if the `ClientSettingsPolicy` CRD does not exist in the cluster, NGINX Gateway Fabric will not fail or log an error.
+The `ClientSettingsPolicy` CRD will be installed by the Cluster Operator via Helm or with manifests.
+It will be required, and if the `ClientSettingsPolicy` CRD does not exist in the cluster, NGINX Gateway Fabric will log errors until it is installed.

 ### Status